liveahero-wiki/liveahero-wiki.github.io/guide/parallel_weapon.md

 The level of parallel weapon will stay the same even after changing forms.

-> As of now there is a bug where the change form function can't be used, and so only base form is available, there will be further notice when it's fixed

 ### Parallel Weapon Level Table

 Here is the full exp table to level parallel weapon: